NuGet/Home/proposed/2022/globalpackagereference.md

       Add GlobalPackageReference items to the PackageReference item group with no version.
 The PackageVersion items are added in the CollectCentralPackageVersions target.

-      Global package references only include the same assets as a development dependency (Analyzers;Build;BuildMultitargeting;BuildTransitive) because those kind of packages are the best candidate for a global package reference.
+      Global package references only include the same assets as a development dependency (runtime; build; native; contentfiles; analyzers) because those kind of packages are the best candidate for a global package reference.
 They are generally packages that extend the build.